EarlyByrdTeam/megatron-site/index.md

 3. Fine-tuning – Adapt the meta-trained model to the target EIT dataset, enabling domain-specific optimization while retaining generalization ability.

 The training pipeline ensures easy and scalable integration with processed data, enabling meta-learning from a variety of well-established medical imaging datasets and fine-tuning on data from low-resource domains like EIT.
-The pipeline periodically stores model checkpoints, optimizer states and model performance on validation sets.
+The pipeline periodically stores model checkpoints and optimizer states and records model performance on validation sets.

 ### <a id="requirements"></a> Requirements
 <div style="text-align: justify;">